CyberCasquatch/cybercasquatch.github.io/_posts/TidBits/2025-08-31-PhishingLedger.md

 URL: https(:)//ledger(.)easycheckactivate(.)com/cloudflare/(BASE64 Encoded target name)

 The basis of the url is clever.
 We can see it trying to impersonate the ledger wedbsite with a subdomain at the front.
--The domain 'easycheckactivate.com' appears to impersonate legitimate financial/banking services.
+- The domain 'easycheckactivate.com' appears to impersonate legitimate financial/banking services.
--And the path at the end?
+- And the path at the end?
 It's a Base64 encoded string using the victim's name.
 I have left it out of this report as with other personal details.

 I started with urlvoid.com:
 ![Photo3](/assets/images/LedgerPhish/urlvoidcom.png)

 Here it says the domain was registered on the 2nd of August 2025.
 The letter was recieved a week after this registration.
 The letter also indicates a time crunch of the end of August for the target to follow the instructions from the QR code to apply a new security feature called 'Transaction Check'.
-We can update ourselves about 'Transaction Check' [here](https://www.ledger.com/academy/glossary/transaction-check)
+- We can update ourselves about 'Transaction Check' [here](https://www.ledger.com/academy/glossary/transaction-check)

 Next I did a whois lookup on the IP address from ipvoid.com: